Special Operations Group (Jammu and Kashmir): History

-Overview
+Operations

-In every district of the state, the Special Operations Group is headed by Superintendent Police (operations) or Deputy Superintendent Police (operations).
-The recruits of the Special Operations Group are young men from all the regions of the state and reflect Jammu and Kashmir's various ethnic groups: Kashmiris, Gujjars, Dogras and Sikhs.
+In every district of the state, the SOG is headed by Superintendent Police (operations) or Deputy Superintendent Police (operations).
+The recruits of the SOG are young men from all the regions of the state and reflect Jammu and Kashmir's various ethnic groups: Kashmiris, Gujjars, Dogras and Sikhs.
 Many of them have been the victims of militancy in the state.
 The group is a volunteer force comprising police officers and policemen.
 The volunteers come for different reasons: some genuinely want to fight anti-India insurgents, while some are motivated by the incentives offered.
 In 2020, a BBC report said that every militant killed by the group earns it between ₹35 thousand and ₹50 thousand, according to a police officer.
 Bonuses are paid for arresting the militants and capturing arms and ammunition.
 Other incentives for SOG personnel include out-of-turn promotions.

 Whenever there is a militant attack in Jammu and Kashmir, SOG personnel are the first ones to reach the spot.
 In addition, SOG personnel have been regularly called in to control stone pelting incidents (usually CRPF does that in Valley) when the situation gets out of control for local police.
-SOG has also conducted many cordon and search operations (CASO) in the main commercial hub of Lal Chowk.
+SOG has also conducted many cordon and search operations (CASO) and raiding quickly to capture or kill (if necessary) targets in the main commercial hub of Lal Chowk.
 The group usually does not wear khaki uniform instead they wear camouflage uniform and cover their faces all the time.
 This elite force is said to set a dangerous precedent where armed officers are awarded promotions and money rewards for every terrorist eliminated.
 It is said to be the cause of many false shooting incidents where teenagers pelting stones are termed as violent armed terrorists.

 In 2016, there were reports that SOG operations were being "thwarted" by hostile youth.
-In 2019, the Special Operations Group (SoG) in each district of Jammu and Kashmir were given targets of "one or two terrorists they need to track and target single-mindedly".
+In 2019, the SOG in each district of Jammu and Kashmir were given targets of "one or two terrorists they need to track and target single-mindedly".
 Assigning individual targets was a change from how militants were tracked previously.
 SOG are also given training by the National Security Guard (NSG).

 Criticism

 Usage of excessive force

 The SOG was notorious for alleged human rights violations.
 So much so that JK Peoples Democratic Party (JK PDP) made it an election promise.
-Mehbooba Mufti(terrorist sympathizer), who was the PDP Vice-president at the time, was quoted saying that the first thing they would do once in power was disband the SOG.
+Mehbooba Mufti, who was the PDP Vice-president at the time, was quoted saying that the first thing they would do once in power was disband the SOG.

 In 2003, when the JK PDP came into power, the SOG was disbanded.
 However today the SOG are considered a model anti-insurgency force which could be replicated in other states.